tenderlove/chicken-yaml/README.markdown

 # A YAML parser for Chicken

 This wraps libyaml and exposes it to Chicken.
-It exposes two functions:
+It exposes a few functions.
+These are the main 3:

 * yaml-load
 * yaml-parse
+* yaml-dump

-The former loads a YAML document and translates it to a scheme data structure, and the latter calls callbacks on each YAML event.
+The first loads a YAML document and translates it to a scheme data structure, the second calls callbacks on each YAML event, and the third dumps a scheme structure to yaml.

 ## Loading Whole Documents